SamPorter1984/Aletheo/raid wallet/release/README.md

 **You can still install it in Chromium based browser, by changing file extension from .xpi to .zip, unpack it, enable developer mode in Chromium, and load the extension clicking on it's manifest.json, it works just fine*

-**WARNING: EXTENSION SECURITY IS STILL NOT A PRIORITY.** Do not store any funds in this wallet.
+**WARNING: SECURITY OF THIS EXTENSION IS STILL NOT A PRIORITY.** Do not store any funds in this wallet.